nanoshort/nanoshort.github.io/_posts/2014-07-08-tpb2rss-openshift.md

 </rss>
 {% endhighlight %}

-You can add this URL to your feed client, torrent client (µTorrent, for example, [supports RSS](http://www.utorrent.com/intl/en/help/guides/rss)), IFTTT (to receive a notification when a new item arrives, like in the screenshot below) or any other RSS-tool.
+You can add this URL to your feed client, torrent client (µTorrent, for example, [supports RSS](http://www.utorrent.com/intl/en/help/guides/rss)), [IFTTT](https://ifttt.com) (to receive a notification when a new item arrives, like in the screenshot below) or any other RSS-tool.

 {% include image.html url="/media/2014-07-08-tpb2rss-openshift/Captura de tela de 2014-07-09 09:15:56.png" width="100%" description="If a new Halt and Catch Fire episode is uploaded (in WEB-DL and 720p), then send me a note using Pushbullet." %}

 This is it!
-If you've found any problem with this tutorial, please comment below.
+If you've found any issue with this tutorial, please comment below.